Photos by Matthew Claybrook

 In fact, the script to the show is prefaced by defining the girls as holding independent roles.

 “Their bodies are their own and they are strong.
 We do not meet them as the property or accessory of a man — a boyfriend, a father, an institutional custodian in school or in government — we meet them with each other.
 We’re on their turf.
-They’re not on ours,” Eckman said.
+They’re not on ours,” said the playwright Sarah DeLappe.

 Though the core of the production lies in the soccer players’ conversations, the physicality of the play demands athletic choreography, according to Connelly.